310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% endbubble %}

 {% bubble Mika %}
 I gotta do my best, too~ Improvin’ my manners will benefit Oshisan, after all!
-He taught me a lot ‘bout it while living in his house.
+He taught me a lot ‘bout it while livin’ in his house.

 I think he started with correctin’ me on how ta use chopsticks properly?
 Man, this takes me back~